jfrchicanog/EfficientHillClimbers/src/test/resources/ecj-reviewers.md

- -problem <arg>        problem to be solved: [maxsat, nk] -r <arg>              radius of the Hamming Ball hill climber -time <arg>           execution time limit (in seconds) -X <property=value>   properties for the crossover operator
+ -problem <arg>        problem to be solved: [maxsat, nk] -r <arg>              radius of the Hamming Ball hill climber -time <arg>           execution time limit (in seconds) -timer <arg>          timer to use [singleThreadCpu,cpuClock], default:
+                       singleThreadCpu
+ -X <property=value>   properties for the crossover operator
 usage: Problem: nk
  -k <arg>       number of subfunction arguments